OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/zones/intro.md

 * The platform always deploys System Components to the default deployment zone.
 Use the internal network configuration to limit the access to Service Center and LifeTime (available in Service Center in **Administration** > **Security** > **Network Security**).

 * Processes, Timers and Emails require at least one server in the deployment zone of the application configured to execute them.
 Check the current configuration for all front-end servers in the environment in Service Center under **Administration** > **Servers** (requires **Full Control** permissions).

+* Email links are always generated based on the **Hostname** configured on **Environment Configuration**, they do not respect zone addresses since those are for internal communications.
+To be able to hardcode link destinations in emails that are not intended to match the **Hostname** configuration, the value in the links cannot match the zone address value.